-Most vision problems can be easily corrected using eyeglasses and/or contact lenses, some issues require a more enhanced treatment.
+Most vision problems can be easily corrected using eyeglasses and/or contact lenses, but some issues require a more enhanced treatment.
 Vision therapy, commonly referred to as VT, vision training, or orthoptics, aims to improve, enhance, and develop visual performance through individualized treatment plans to build new neural patterns.
-This is similar to physical therapy, as our doctors and trainers help patients relearn or enhance use of various eye muscles which may not be functioning correctly.
+This is similar to physical therapy, as our doctors and trainers help patients relearn or enhance the use of various eye muscles which may not be functioning correctly.

-- accommodation (focusing) dysfunction
+accommodation (focusing) dysfunction

-- eye movement dysfunction
+eye movement dysfunction

-- learning-related visual problems
+learning-related visual problems

-- binocular (eye-teaming) dysfunctions
+binocular (eye-teaming) dysfunctions

-- traumatic brain injury
+traumatic brain injury

-- amblyopia (lazy eye)
+amblyopia (lazy eye)

 Parents or teachers may notice students skipping lines while reading, having poor reading comprehension, taking longer to complete their homework, reversing letters while writing, or having a short attention span.
 While some of these symptoms can be related to attention deficit disorder (ADD) or attention deficit hyperactivity disorder (ADHD), in some cases there may be a vision-related issue.
 Children and adults can experience eyestrain, headaches, the inability to focus at work while reading for long periods of time.